Oleg Sadikov

 This is a far cry from traditional in-house QA, where testing is performed in-house by the company's own team.
 In-house QA definitely has its advantages.
 Yet, specialized testing services offer a more flexible, cost-effective, and efficient way to ensure software quality.

-Below is a deeper explanation of the benefits and growing importance of independent software testing services.
+Below is a deeper explanation of the benefits of independent testing, from cost savings and unbiased feedback to specialized expertise that in-house QA teams often lack.
 Make sure to read it up before scaling your in-house QA team, as the provided benefits of independent QA may talk you into another decision.

 Lack of resources